 Formative assessment will be provided during the programme, in the context of one-to-one performance tuition and seminars, as well as classes and individual tutorials.

 Summative assessment will be made of the final recital, and of further submissions as part of the electives (a combination of further performances and written work).

 A Bachelor's Honours degree in Music.

 A mark of Upper Second Class Honors (2:1) in the Performance component is required.
 Candidates will only be offered places following a successful audition.
-All applicants must submit a recent video recording of at least 3 contrasting pieces, each piece should be 15-20 mins long.
+All applicants must submit a recent video recording of at least 3 contrasting pieces, totalling 15-20 minutes in length.
 Alternatives will not normally apply, however the department welcomes all enquiries.

 English language requirements

 All teaching at Royal Holloway is in English.
 You will therefore need to have good enough written and spoken English to cope with your studies right from the start.

 The scores we require